boomcamp/django-restframework/README.md

-# How to install dependencies from existing django app
+# Re activating our existing virtual environment

 So we are almost done with the tutorial, we will try to remove active environment and re-activate it once again.